maggit/futureproject.github.com/stack/index.md

 |Ext.
 Comms             |√            |√              |√        |√          |√            |√
 |Status Board           |√            |√              |√        |√          |√            |√
 |Logbook                |             |√              |√        |√          |             |

+***

+## Decisions to Make

+### re: Architecture
+- Are we definitely committed to centralizing IT decisions?
+- If so, can we centralize decisions without centralizing the budget?

+### re: Equipment
+- Are we committed to buying/leasing hardware?
+- If so, do we buy or do we lease instead?
+- Do we outsource tech support or do we hire someone instead?

+### re: Priorities
+- We must either (a) invest in actually being a software company, or (b) stop trying to develop consumer-grade software in-house.
+- What are the three most *urgent* components?
+- What are the three most *important* components?
+- How many components can we work on at once?

+### re: Training
+- When do we have to start training staff on how to use this stuff?
+- Who is responsible for running this training?